Click here for offerings

 per institute / Klik hier voor aanbod per instelling.

 Essentials 4 Data Support by "Research Data Netherlands" ( rdnl ) is an introductory course for those people who (want to) support researchers in storing, managing, archiving and sharing their research data.
-You can still sign up for this year's second round (April/May).
+You can now sign up for this year's third round (October/November).

 De Essentials 4 Data Support -cursus van het samenwerkingsverband "Research Data Netherlands" ( rdnl ) is een introductiecursus voor diegenen die onderzoekers (willen) ondersteunen bij het opslaan, beheren, archiveren en delen van hun onderzoeksdata.
-Inschrijving voor de tweede ronde van dit jaar is nog mogelijk: Informatie en aanmelding.
+Inschrijving voor de derde ronde van dit jaar is nu mogelijk: Informatie en aanmelding.

 Dutch Techcentre for Life Sciences (DTL) course overview lists of courses in the area of data and technologies for the life sciences.